PFI Scholarship Program

-- PFI Scholarship supports Czech students in gaining experience abroad at leading universities that offer study programs focused on economics and finance in a broader sense.
+- PFI Scholarship supports Czech and Slovak students in gaining experience abroad at leading universities that offer study programs focused on economics and finance in a broader sense.

 - Every year we will provide our help to one student to study master’s degree at their chosen university abroad.

-- The candidate must be a citizen of the Czech Republic and under the age of 26.
+- The candidate must be a citizen of the Czech or Slovak Republic and under the age of 26.